osnr/rpi-bitbang-ethernet/helpful-but-not-strictly-necessary/DEVELOPMENT.md

 ## debugging

+There's something very satisfying about debugging this, because you build up an inventory of tactics over time, where the tactics can sit at vastly different levels of abstraction and rely on completely different side effects (signal seen in logic analyzer, console output, ACT LED, debugger, network Wireshark output, direct-to-laptop Wireshark output, porting to desktop, nc output...).
+It's like a puzzle game where whenever it doesn't work, you're challenged to figure out which tactics to apply to diagnose it (or you need to invent a new tactic).

 If you don't see the packet from `nc`, you should:

 - check if the light on your Ethernet switch for that port turns